-Using credit cards to pay for everyday essentials like housing, food, and transportation is a telltale sign that you might need to reevaluate your financial situation.
+Using credit cards as you please or to pay for everyday essentials like housing, food, and transportation is a telltale sign that you might need to reevaluate your financial situation.
 If you don’t think twice about taking on more debt, it’s probably time to cut up your plastic.

 3. You frequently tap into savings

 4. You’re afraid to look at your ever-increasing credit card bill

 Knowing you’ve fallen even deeper into debt is demoralizing, but it’s even worse when you ignore the situation.
 When you see the balance on your statement continue to rise rather than decrease, it’s time to take action and set an appointment with your bank.

 5. You avoid thinking about the future

 If you find yourself unable to think about your financial future, your financial situation might have gotten the best of you.
-If this is the case, it’s probably time to take a big step back and envision what your financial future may look like 10 or even 20 years down the road.
+If this is the case, it’s probably time to take a big step back and envision what your financial future will look like 10 or even 20 years down the road.

 Three things to do immediately when a financial crisis strikes

 Trying to pick up the pieces in the midst of a financial crisis can sometimes lead to poor decision making.
-To avoid the pitfalls of credit cards, predatory lenders, and other harmful debt relief solutions, follow these tips:
+To avoid the pitfalls of credit card billing, predatory lenders, and other harmful debt relief solutions, follow these tips: